INSIGHTS - FREE ME UP AI

 Responsible AI for NFPs isn't about slowing down adoption.
 It's about making sure adoption is safe, accountable, and aligned with your organisation's values.

-Questions for the Board to Ask
+What Questions Should the NFP Board Ask About AI?

 If your board hasn't yet discussed AI, these questions are a good starting point: